Last Modified: 12/6/2018 Location: FL, PR, USVI Business: Part A, Part B

 • 1997 guidelines requirements for Extended level of HPI -- either four or more elements of the present illness or the status of three or more associated chronic or inactive conditions must be documented.

-Note: Effective September 10, 2013, providers are permitted to base the level of service for the History of Present Illness (HPI) element of History on a different set of E/M documentation guidelines than the guidelines used to determine the service level for the remaining elements of History and the remaining key components (i.e., Examination and Decision Making).
+Note: Effective September 10, 2013, for reporting services to Medicare, you may use the 1997 documentation guidelines for an extended History of Present Illness (HPI) along with other elements from the 1995 documentation guidelines to document an E/M service.
 However, the calculations performed by the E/M interactive worksheet and any E/M code suggested are based upon the selection of one set of E/M documentation guidelines for all key components and their associated elements.

 In addition, the 1995 and 1997 guidelines also specify different requirements regarding possible examination types as well as criteria for each Examination level.